Skip to Content

 Frozen Mice May Contain Bacteria

-2. Disinfect thawing containers after each use
+2. Disinfect thawing tools with bleach solution after each use

 Frequently Asked Questions (FAQs)